Liz Cheney: First and second impeachments of Donald Trump

 Trump supporters were angered by Cheney's vote to impeach.
 On February 3, 2021, the House Republican Conference held a closed-door, secret-ballot vote on whether to remove her from her position in the Republican House leadership.
 She held her position by a 145–61 vote, with one member voting present.
 After the vote, Cheney said, "we're not going to be divided and that we're not going to be in a situation where people can pick off any member of leadership".
 On February 6, the Wyoming Republican Party censured Cheney for her vote to impeach Trump.
 Cheney responded, "My vote to impeach was compelled by the oath I swore to the Constitution.
 Wyoming citizens know that this oath does not bend or yield to politics or partisanship.
 I will always fight for Wyoming values and stand up for our Western way of life."
-She rejected the Wyoming party's demands that she step down and noted the censure incorrectly asserted that the Capitol attack was instigated by Antifa and Black Lives Matter.
+She rejected the Wyoming party's demands that she step down and noted the censure incorrectly asserted that the Capitol attack was instigated by antifa and Black Lives Matter.

 Cheney raised the possibility of a criminal investigation of Trump for provoking violence and said he "does not have a role as a leader of our party going forward".
 In April 2021, she said she would not vote for him if he were the Republican nominee for president in 2024.
 In May 2021, she said: "I will do everything I can to ensure that [Trump] never again gets anywhere near the Oval Office" and "we cannot let the former president drag us backward and make us complicit in his efforts to unravel our democracy."

 In his first speech since the Capitol attack, Trump attacked the Bush administration for launching the Afghanistan and Iraq wars, and described Liz Cheney as a "warmonger" and "a person that loves seeing our troops fighting" for her support for the Bush administration's foreign policy.

 In March 2021 former Republican speaker Paul Ryan stated his support for Cheney.
 Salon wrote that although Cheney is "arch-conservative", she is "now considered too liberal for some GOP extremists".
 Maryland Governor Larry Hogan said "Liz Cheney is a solid conservative Republican" who "just stood up and told the truth" in May 2021.

+In March 2022, in an interview on Meet The Press, Cheney said she didn't regret her vote against impeaching Trump during his first impeachment for his role in the Trump–Ukraine scandal, following the Russian invasion of Ukraine.